 At Sozo, our vision is to raise up our children to be the future leaders of Uganda, for the purpose of seeing the next generation of Ugandans become thriving leaders for Jesus Christ.
-As our mission says, all children thriving, all communities transformed, all for God’s glory—this is the goal we wish to see accomplished.
+As our mission says, all children thriving, all communities transformed—this is the goal we wish to see accomplished.

 We seek to equip our kids in every way we can—relationally by modeling healthy friendship and family dynamics; mentally by giving them quality education that matches each child’s abilities, needs, and skill-sets; physically by providing medical care; spiritually by feeding them with the truths of the Gospel.
 Our goal is to furnish them for service or action so that they can accomplish their dreams and build the Kingdom.